 By Product & Others Casting | 10,405 | 9,352 | 11.3% |

-In terms of sectoral mix, the company’s strategy seems well-aligned with the current Indian economic landscape.
+In terms of sectoral mix, the company’s strategy appears well-aligned with the current Indian economic strengths.
 “Traction motor and railway components” emerged as the largest segment, increasing its share from 30% to 37% in Q1FY26.
-This bodes well as infrastructure and capital goods are identified as outperformers.
+This bodes well as infrastructure and capital goods are identified as outperformers in the domestic market.
 The company’s export share, however, saw a slight decrease from 34% to 29% (FY24 to FY25), even as absolute export revenue grew.
-This suggests that domestic sales have outpaced export growth, aligning with the “domestic-growth themes” preferred by investors in the current climate.
+This suggests that domestic sales have outpaced export growth, aligning with the “domestic-growth themes” currently favored by investors.

-The acquisitions have naturally led to a significant expansion in Pitti’s manufacturing capacities across its segments.
+The recent acquisitions have naturally led to a significant expansion in Pitti’s manufacturing capacities across its Sheet Metals, Machining, and Castings segments.

 Quarterly Capacity Utilizations (Consolidated)